open-eid/CDOC2/cdoc2-system-docs/docs/index.md

 * `HMAC` - Hash-Based Message Authentication Code.
 Protects integrity of CDOC2 Container.

+* `SD-JWT` - Selective Disclosure JSON Web Token.
+Token format that supports selective disclosure of claims.
+Used as the encoding format for Session Token and CDOC2 Authentication Token.

 <!--- acronyms about various keys -->

 * `CEK` - Content Encryption Key.
 Symmetric key used to encrypt the payload of CDOC2 Container.